froggyos/froggyos.github.io/versions/1.11/README.md

 ### Formatted Output
 #### General
 * index `0` is the 1st character.
-* There is less than normal error checking on the formatting objects, so make sure they're correct.
+* There is less than normal error checking on formatting objects, so make sure they're correct.
 ```
 outf [format] [text]